-As Township Supervisor, he moderates all board meetings, calls special meetings, appoints committee members and works with the Manager in developing Township Board agendas and the annual budget.
+As Township Supervisor, he moderates all board meetings, calls special meetings, appoints committee members and works with the Manager’s Office in developing Township Board agendas and the Township’s Annual Budget.
 The Supervisor is elected every four years at the time of the Presidential Election.

 Bringing and keeping jobs in the region has also been a top priority for Supervisor Fletcher.
 During his tenure, Delta has seen over $800 million in new commercial and industrial investment in the township.
 He established the position of Economic Development Coordinator to focus on helping Delta Township businesses grow.
-He has worked with Auto Owners Insurance, Air-Lift Corporation, General Motors, Norplas Industries, Inc. and others to create and retain jobs.
-He serves on the Board of Directors and Steering Committee for the Lansing Area Economic Partnership.
+He serves on the Board of Directors and Steering Committee for the Lansing Economic Area Partnership.

 Keeping Delta a great place to live and raise a family is always a priority for Supervisor Fletcher.
 He enacted a “Complete Streets” ordinance to promote the building of pathways, sidewalks, and bike lanes throughout the township.
-He takes great pride in the new East-West Non-Motorized Pathway that runs from Sharp Park to Canal Road.
-Plans are currently underway to expand the pathway to the neighborhoods east of the library.
+He takes great pride in the East-West Non-Motorized Pathway that runs from Maycroft Road to Canal Road.

 He and his wife Tammy have three beautiful children and are active members of St. Gerard Parish.
 They live in the Broadbent Woods neighborhood.

 Mary R. Clark became Delta Township’s Clerk by Board appointment in October of 2011, and was elected Township Clerk on November 6, 2012, and reelected in November, 2016.

 Ms. Clark graduated from Illinois State University and is currently involved in the following organizations: